Spices and Macro Critters with a Liveaboard in the Banda Sea (Maluku Spices islands):

 The first Spice Island:

-Another highlight of this ocean-going trip is that the visit of the Banda Archipelago – the first Spice Islands!
+Another highlight of this ocean-going trip is the visit to the Banda Archipelago – the first Spice Islands!
 A truly magical, goosebump-inducing place, as deeply steeped into living history as it gets.

-Dive sites in Banda Sea that you should not miss:
+Dive sites in the Banda Sea that you should not miss: